All Collections

 ✨ To ensure that your Tour will not start in other ways than your users pressing a button, you can set it to be a Walkthrough Tour.

-Be mindful of the main button action that you'll pick when building multiple flows this way; you can allow users to navigate to the next Step or complete the initial Tour.
-Keep in mind they'll also see any follow-up Steps after engaging with the Tour you add as Additional Action.
+Be mindful of the button navigation when building multiple flows with Additional Actions -- allow users to complete the initial Tour, so they won't see any follow-up Steps after the Additional Actions Tour launches for them.

 πŸ“ Available for Tours, Tooltips, Microsurveys, Launchers